-- 1. Report your waiting week.
+- Report your Waiting Week.
 This is the first week you file a weekly certification application and meet all the eligibility requirements.
 File your waiting week online the first Sunday after you open your claim. - 2.
-Report for each week.
+Report for Each Week.
 File a weekly certification every week until you are back to full employment.
 Benefit weeks are from Sunday through Saturday.
 We recommend filing your weekly report on Sunday.
 Remember you are filing for the prior week. - 3.
-Start looking.
-Keep track of your work search actions as you have to report them weekly.
-You are required to complete five (5) work search actions each week and register an account with idahoworks.gov.
+Start Looking.
+Keep track of your work search contacts as you have to report them weekly.
+You are required to apply to at least two employers each week and register an account with idahoworks.gov.
 Need help with your work search?
 Please stop in your local office.
 We are here to help.

-To file your initial claim or weekly report, go to labor.idaho.gov/claimantportal.
+To file your initial claim or weekly report, go to labor.idaho.gov/claimantportal careers/idaho

-Access job listings 24 hours a day, seven days a week on the Idaho Department of Labor's job search website: idahoworks.gov
+Access job listings 24 hours a day, seven days a week on the Idaho Department of Labor's job search website: